Barge

 A British Airways Concorde being towed in New York City, United States.
 It is on a deck barge.

-A barge is typically a flat-bottomed vessel which does not have its own means of mechanical propulsion.
+A barge is typically a flat-bottomed boat which does not have its own means of mechanical propulsion.
 Their original use was on inland waterways, while modern use is on both inland and marine water environments.
 The first modern barges were pulled by tugs, but on inland waterways, most are pushed by pusher boats, or other vessels.
 The term barge has a rich history, and therefore there are many types of barges.

 History of the barge

 Etymology

 Barge is attested from 1300, from Old French barge, from Vulgar Latin barga.
 The word originally could refer to any small boat; the modern meaning arose around 1480.
 Bark "small ship" is attested from 1420, from Old French barque, from Vulgar Latin barca (400 AD).
 A more precise meaning (see Barque) arose in the 17th century and often takes the French spelling for disambiguation.
 Both are probably derived from the Latin barica, from Greek baris "Egyptian boat", from Coptic bari "small boat", hieroglyphic Egyptian and similar ba-y-r for "basket-shaped boat".
 By extension, the term "embark" literally means to board the kind of boat called a "barque".